The main dining room at Ezio’s with white tablecloths, warm lighting, and a statement chandelier

 Under the direction of Executive Chef Mirarchi, the menu is structured around starters, raw bar selections, housemade pastas, specialties, and a hand-selected dry-aged steak and chop program.
 The approach prioritizes high-quality ingredients, local sourcing, and a sense of generosity that feels consistent throughout the meal.

-The raw bar highlights coastal offerings such as Stone Crab Claws and Wild-Caught Fin Fish Crudo, underscoring the restaurant’s commitment to regional seafood.
-Starters include Wagyu Carpaccio with husk cherries and caviar, alongside Honey Mango paired with prosciutto.
+The raw bar highlights coastal offerings such as Conch Ceviche and Tuna Crudo, underscoring the restaurant’s commitment to regional seafood.
+Starters include Wagyu Carpaccio with wild arugula and fuyu persimmon, alongside Honey Mango paired with prosciutto.

 Dry-aged steak being grilled over open flame inside the kitchen at Ezio’s restaurant in Miami Beach